 Polymyalgia rheumatica is primarily diagnosed by symptoms that include pain and stiffness of both shoulders and hips and with an elevated inflammatory blood test (ESR).
 First-line treatment usually involves corticosteroids such as prednisone to quickly relieve symptoms.

 Fibromyalgia treatments take a combination approach to fighting fatigue as well as pain.
 Your doctor may recommend over-the-counter options like Tylenol or ibuprofen.
 They may also suggest antidepressant medications to manage pain and to help with sleep problems.
 Other medications that are available specifically for fibromyalgia include:

 However, research has shown that exercise is the most beneficial.

 Medicines may be one option that your doctor suggests to combat the discomfort of polymyalgia rheumatica and fibromyalgia, but they’re not the only thing that can help.
 An anti-inflammatory diet, regular exercise, and good sleep can make a big difference in managing symptoms.

 If you have polymyalgia rheumatica you can also take steps to make your daily tasks go more smoothly.
 For example, use rolling suitcases when you travel and avoid wearing high heels to prevent falls.
 People with fibromyalgia can feel better by practicing good sleep habits and pacing their activities to avoid overdoing it.

 Experiencing the symptoms of either polymyalgia rheumatica or fibromyalgia can be challenging and frustrating.
-People with polymyalgia rheumatica usually have to contend with daily medication to reduce their pain and stiffness.
+People with polymyalgia rheumatica usually have to take with daily medication to reduce their pain and stiffness.

-In addition to dealing with pain and fatigue, people with fibromyalgia may have to handle feeling misunderstood by others — even those in the healthcare community.
+In addition to dealing with pain and fatigue, people with fibromyalgia may also sometimes feel misunderstood by others who don’t have the condition — even those in the healthcare community.